quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~
 {
     // Loss detection, see recovery draft-23, Appendix A.3
-    min_rtt?:number, // in ms or us, depending on the overarching qlog's configuration
+    min_rtt?:float, // in ms or us, depending on the overarching qlog's configuration
-    smoothed_rtt?:number, // in ms or us, depending on the overarching qlog's configuration
+    smoothed_rtt?:float, // in ms or us, depending on the overarching qlog's configuration
-    latest_rtt?:number, // in ms or us, depending on the overarching qlog's configuration
+    latest_rtt?:float, // in ms or us, depending on the overarching qlog's configuration
-    rtt_variance?:number, // in ms or us, depending on the overarching qlog's configuration
+    rtt_variance?:float, // in ms or us, depending on the overarching qlog's configuration

-    pto_count?:number,
+    pto_count?:uint16,

     // Congestion control, Appendix B.2.
-    congestion_window?:number, // in bytes
+    congestion_window?:uint64, // in bytes
-    bytes_in_flight?:number,
+    bytes_in_flight?:uint64,

-    ssthresh?:number, // in bytes
+    ssthresh?:uint64, // in bytes

     // qlog defined
-    packets_in_flight?:number, // sum of all packet number spaces
+    packets_in_flight?:uint64, // sum of all packet number spaces

-    pacing_rate?:number // in bps
+    pacing_rate?:uint64 // in bps
 }
 ~~~